ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

     A key-agreement algorithm takes two inputs: a private key ``private_key``, and a public key ``peer_key``.
 The result of this function is a shared secret, returned in the ``output`` buffer.

     .. warning::
         The result of a key-agreement algorithm such as finite-field Diffie-Hellman or elliptic curve Diffie-Hellman has biases, and is not suitable for direct use as key material, for example, as an AES key.
-Instead it is recommended that the result is used as input to a key derivation algorithm.
+Instead it is recommended that the result is used as input to a key-derivation algorithm.

         To chain a key agreement with a key derivation, either use `psa_key_agreement()` to obtain the result of the key agreement as a derivation key, or use `psa_key_derivation_key_agreement()` and other functions from the key derivation interface.